-According to a press release published by Zillow on August 16, 2018, cuts to home prices in the largest 35 metros areas of the U.S. are increasing.
+According to a press release published by Zillow on August 16, 2018, cuts to home prices in the largest 35 metros of the U.S. are increasing.
 This data helps to identify trends and shifts in the American housing market.

 Nationwide Housing Price Cuts